Have more questions? Submit a request

 2. Verification

-Verification Code is a unique 6-characters long code shown upon successful installation of the Core App on the supported device.
+Verification Code is a unique 6-character long code shown upon successful installation of the Core App on the supported device.

-Once you get the Verification Code, you can finish the verification via Box or via REST API.
+Once you get the Verification Code, you can finish the verification via Box or REST API.

 Verification Code can be leveraged only while using the vanilla version of the Core Apps without the built-in Applet